Maia313/components/README.md

 ## React component composition cheatsheet

 This is a small list of common techniques used in React to compose and enhance components.
-Feel free to create Pull Requests with further techniques or fixes.

 #### Basic containment

 Elements can be passed as children into components.